Moving into your new Dutch home? Get yourself connected with our guide to setting up TV, home phone, and the internet in the Netherlands.

 If you do need to set up TV, home phone, and internet in your new home, the Netherlands has a whole host of options to choose from.

 Although there was once a time when these services were provided by different companies, these days the bigger Dutch providers are increasingly diversifying their output.
 The biggest TV, internet, and phone providers in the Netherlands include the following:

-You can often get discounted packages that include television, landline telephone and broadband connections.
+You can often get discounted packages that include television, landline telephone, and broadband connections.
 Some of these companies also include discounts for mobile phone subscriptions, too, so it’s best to shop around to get the best deal for you.
-You can do this easily using the online comparison site Prijsvergelijken, which will show you the options you have in your neighborhood.
+You can do this easily using the online comparison sites like Pricewise and Prijsvergelijken, which will show you the options you have in your neighborhood.

 Television in the Netherlands is of good quality and widely accessible.
 Since 2006, all Dutch terrestrial channels have been digital, and many of the most popular channels are free-to-air.
 For more information on Dutch TV and what you can expect, read our guide to TV and radio in the Netherlands.

 Despite the availability of these channels, over 90% of the Dutch population prefer cable TV.
 Generally speaking, people receive cable TV in the Netherlands through their internet provider, although this isn’t necessarily the case.
 You are able to choose different providers for different services.